davan690/Creating-maps-in-R/_posts/2019-07-15-embedding-maps-v2.md

 ---

-Below is the public mymaps map that can be modified an worked on from within the window provided below.
+Below is the public `google-my-maps` map that can be modified an worked on from within the window provided below.

 <iframe src="https://www.google.com.au/maps/d/u/0/embed?mid=1DAgemW-rkdMHTO8fxnbvbSVF4H0XNLd_" width="640" height="480"></iframe>
 {: .box-note}
 **Note:** This can currently me modified and changed by anyone with the link.
 As it comes more important for the dataset to not be modified by others we will tighten this process up using the leaflet and shiny app process we are using for the mapping and analysis at the bottom of this post.